zzdxjtu/S-cuda/README.md

 Cup_dice | 0.889 | 0.886 | 0.886 | 0.872

 __4.Selection ability__
-We also show the selection ability of these two networks training from scratch via calculating the dice coefficient.
+We also demonstrate the selection ability of these two networks training from scratch via calculating the dice coefficient.

 **Clean data**
 N1/Level_0.5-0.7/noise_labels_0.1 | select_0.1 | select_0.3 | select_0.5 | select_0.7